 Allergyeats.com provides a searchable database of many allergy‑friendly restaurants across the country.

 Check your meds.

 Be sure to check the expiration dates of all medications, including your EpiPen® Auto‑Injectors.
+Make sure that the epinephrine solution in the window of the EpiPen® or EpiPen Jr® is clear.
+If the epinephrine solution is discolored (pinkish or brown color) or contains solid particles, speak with your healthcare professional immediately and replace your epinephrine auto-injector.
 You may want to bring extra supplies in case of an emergency.
 You may also want to research which pharmacies and hospitals are along your route.

 Visiting a foreign country?
 Make your trip a success by following these simple tips.